dallday/Nascom2-DualBoot/README.md

 4. As I was using the MAP80 VFC video switch modifying the NASSYS3 rom to switch over the the Nascom display.

 ## 1.Adding switches
- This was done by using a wooden front panel for the switches with a IDC cable attaching it to the back lane.
+ This was done by using a wooden front panel for the switches with a IDC cable attaching it to the back plane.
  The lines on the backplane I used were
  Pin 7 - main CPM/NASSYS3 switch
  Pin 66 - activate BankA Roms